 St. Lucia Hurricane Season

-The Caribbean hurricane season officially begins June 1 and ends Nov.
-30. September is the peak of activity for the hurricane season.
-The St. Lucia hurricane season is slightly different.
+Rainfall hits St. Lucia hard during those months because of the Caribbean hurricane season, which officially begins June 1 and ends Nov.
+30. September is the peak of activity for the hurricane season in most of the Caribbean because of tropical storms and hurricanes.

 Historical weather data from the St. Lucia Meteorological Services shows that September and October both deliver an average of eight inches of rain to St. Lucia.

-November is next with an average of seven inches, followed by July and August with six inches.
+November is only a little less with an average of seven inches, followed by July and August with six inches.

-In contrast, St. Lucia has a dry season with an average of about two inches of rain that falls from February through April and just under three in January and May.
+In contrast, St. Lucia's annual weather has a dry season with an average of about two inches of rain that falls from February through April and just under three inches in January and May.